TheRuntingMuumuu/trmWebsite/README.md

 # trmWebsite
 This is the repository for TheRuntingMuumuu's website.
 You can find it: http://trm.ddns.net or, if that fails, a lesser-updated can be found at https://theruntingmuumuu.github.io/trmWebsite.
-In the future, theruntingmuumuu.github.io could be MORE updated than trm.ddns.net, but not right now as TheRuntingMuumuu's computer doesn't work right and we'd need to set up a cronjob.

-MOST OF MY WORK I WILL SAVE ON ONEDRIVE SINCE GITHUB DOES NOT WORK FOR ME.
-IT CAN BE VIEWED HERE: https://1drv.ms/u/s!AuOY4LneJIRzhfgQzVvFY2imk53QCw

-THE OLD VERSIONS OF THE WEBSITE SHOULD BE ABLE TO BE FOUND HERE https://cloud.degoo.com/share/ZnCxiMNVAOcMwR
+I hope to in the future make github the main location for the website, but right now my computer doesent seem to want to cooperate with github.
+So for the time being it will be saved on my onedrive at this link. https://1drv.ms/u/s!AuOY4LneJIRzhfgQzVvFY2imk53QCw

+I also intend to later make github the primary location for the archives of the website, but for now they can be found here, unless the link goes down.
+If it goes down, please file an issue and i'll try to get the link back up and working ASAP. https://cloud.degoo.com/share/ZnCxiMNVAOcMwR